 Matthews spoke about cyber security and what Basin Electric is doing protect the cooperative from cyberattacks, saying cybercrime has increased 400% since 2019.

 “It is imperative that our team in Information Systems and Telecommunications works closely with Basin Electric’s security operations center staff to provide a holistic approach to protecting our systems and data,” Matthews said.

 Matthews said that the cooperative places a great deal of importance on educating its employees to create what he calls a “human firewall” to protect it against attempts to gain access to data and then money.
 “Ransomware and cybercrime is not going away,” he said.
 “We need to stay vigilant and make sure we stay focused on maintaining our IT infrastructure, identifying and secure critical data, and implementing good password techniques for every person on every log in.”

 Johnson said that Basin Electric’s short and long-term ratings were affirmed by both S&P and Moody’s.

 He added that on Nov.
 9, the Basin Electric board approved the payment of $34.5 million of patronage.
 With this distribution, all capital credits through the year 2004 will have been retired.
 Over the course of just the past five years, the board has approved the distribution of nearly $154 million of capital credits.

-Johnson ended by reiterating what Basin Electric CEO and General Manager stated earlier in the morning: Basin Electric is in sound financial condition and is here to meet the needs of our members for years to come.
+Johnson concluded the financial report by saying, “Basin Electric is in extremely sound financial condition and stands ready to meet the needs of you our members, now and for years to come.”